Frequently Asked Questions

-Coop Ed is a working partnership between student, college, and employer which enables students to earn college credit for learning on the job via a tightly structured process.
-Career-related on-the-job work experience strengthens the educational process through a practical application of written learning objectives and evaluation.
+COOP is a working partnership between the student, The College, and the employer which enables students to earn college credit for learning on the job.

-Any Skyline College student, day or evening, who has a job related to their major or future career goals could be eligible to receive 1 to 4 units of Cooperative Education credit per semester.
-Students can elect to take up to a maximum of 16 Coop Ed units over a two-year period.
-Sixteen units of Cooperative Education units are transferable as electives to the California State University System (CSU) and some private colleges and universities.
+Any enrolled Skyline College student who has a job, internship or is volunteering could be eligible to receive 1 to 4 units of Cooperative Education credit per semester.
+Students can elect to take up to a maximum of 16 COOP units over a two-year period.
+Sixteen (16) units of Cooperative Education units are transferable as electives to the California State University System (CSU) and some private colleges and universities.

-- The employer's and cooordinator's evaluation of the progress made by the student in attaining the objectives.
+- The employer's and COOP instructor’s evaluation of the progress made by the student in attaining the objectives

-Both the student and the employer gain significant benefits from participation in Skyline College's Coop Ed Program.
-Listed below are some of the ways Cooperative Education benefits the business community:
+Both the student and the employer gain significant benefits from participation in Skyline College's COOP Program.
+Listed below are some of the ways Cooperative Education benefits the company or organization:

-- Fosters interaction with educators and employers to develop and implement business oriented goals which benefit the company or organization.
+- Fosters interaction with educators and employers to develop and implement goals

 - Encourages students to set time priorities on job responsibilities.

-- Allows the student to attain visibility at the workplace as the supervisor's attention is focused toward the student and his or her work.
+- Allows the student to attain visibility at the workplace as the supervisor's attention is focused toward the student and their work

-- Enables the student to earn transferable credit which can be applied toward an AA or AS degree or certificate program, Social Security, insurance benefits, financial aid, and Veterans' benefits.
+- Enables the student to earn transferable credit which can be applied toward an AA or AS degree or certificate program

-To earn credit for Cooperative Education, each student must develop measurable learning objectives which precisely state goals to be accomplished on the job during the semester.
-To develop the learning objectives, follow these four criteria:
+To earn credit for Cooperative Education, each student will meet with their supervisor to develop attainable learning objectives to be accomplished during the semester.
+Both employee and immediate supervisor must agree on the three (3) learning objectives